 We invite high school youth to enjoy a week of fun, camping, and learning about rangelands and natural resource management.
-This year the camp headquarters will be located at the Smith Creek Ranch (located 40 minutes southwest of Austin, NV), providing a splendid setting for learning and recreation.
+This year the camp headquarters will be located in the Timber Creek Campground area Northwest of McGill, NV.
+This area provides a splendid setting for learning and recreation.

 The camp has a long and successful history.
 Since 1961, hundreds of Nevada's youth have participated in the program.
 Today, many former campers manage natural resources for their families, communities, or agencies.

 Nevada Youth Range Camp focuses on relationships between people and rangeland.
 Campers learn about plants, wildlife, water, and soil in order to make good decisions about rangeland management and use.
 They learn skills and explore careers in rangeland and related resource management.
 The camp challenges youth to explore resource problems and to create logical solutions.

 The week is filled with many learning opportunities.
 Instructors teach various subjects through group investigations.
 Camp instructors and counselors are trained specialists from the University of Nevada, Reno; Nevada State Parks; Natural Resources Conservation Service; Bureau of Land Management; Forest Service; Nevada Division of Forestry; Nevada Division of Conservation Districts; Nevada Division of Wildlife; and others.

 During the week, campers learn the importance of range plants, how to identify them, and their usefulness to livestock, wildlife, and watersheds.
 They focus on the connections between range soils and vegetation.
 Campers study wildlife and learn about wildlife habitat conservation.
 A local rancher takes campers on a ranch tour and discusses range management as a business.
 Campers also use teamwork to develop and present a rangeland management plan and implement a conservation project.